fortana-co/react-dropzone-uploader/README.md

 }
 ~~~

-Fields has everything you need to authenticate with your S3 bucket, but you need to add them to the request sent by RDU.
+`fields` has everything you need to authenticate with your S3 bucket, but you need to add them to the request sent by RDU.
 It turns out this is super easy.

 ~~~js
 const getUploadParams = async ({ meta: { name } }) => {